mpv-player/mpv/DOCS/man/input.rst

         The codec name used by this track, for example ``h264``.
 Unavailable in some rare cases.

+    ``track-list/N/codec-desc``
+        The codec descriptive name used by this track.

+    ``track-list/N/codec-profile``
+        The codec profile used by this track.
+Available only if the track has been already decoded.

     ``track-list/N/external``
         ``yes``/true if the track is an external file, ``no``/false or unavailable otherwise.
 This is set for separate subtitle files.